Daniel Chadwick

 Daniel Chadwick (January 5, 1825 – November 23, 1884) was an American politician.
-He served in Connecticut's House and Senate.
-He was also a state attorney in Connecticut.
-He was a Republican.
+He served as a Republican in Connecticut's House and Senate.
+He was also a state attorney for New London County for 14 years, and became U.S. attorney for Connecticut in 1880.

+Early life and education

-Chadwick, son of Daniel and Nancy (Waite) Chadwick, was born in Lyme, Connecticut January 5, 1825.
+Chadwick was born in Lyme, Connecticut in 1825.
+He was the son of Daniel and Nancy (Waite) Chadwick.

+He graduated from Yale College in 1845.
+After graduation he studied law in Lyme with his uncle, the Hon.
+Henry M. Waite, and for one year with his cousin, Morrison Waite (future Chief Justice of the United States).